Merzasphor/MWSE/docs/source/apis/timer.md

 	* `callback` (function): The callback function that will execute when the timer expires.
 	* `iterations` (number): *Default*: `1`.
 The number of iterations to run.
 Use `-1` for infinite looping.
 	* `persist` (boolean): *Default*: `true`.
 Registering a timer with persist flag set to `true` will serialize the callback string in the save to persist between sessions.
 Only a registered timer will persist between sessions.
 See `timer.register()`.
+	* `data` (table): *Optional*.
+Data to be attached to the timer.
+If this is a persistent timer, the data must be json-serializable, matching the same limitations as data stored on references.

 **Returns**: